Christopher-Bradshaw/genericio/README.md

 The readme is my attempt to understand the code.
 This is complicated by the fact that I don't know any C++ :)

+## Questions
+* What is the `MismatchBehavior` in the header reading funcs.
+* Why do we need the extra space on read?
+Why is it always just 8.

+## BigEndian

+Lots of references to this in the code.
+I think it is to handle the case where data is written by a little endian machine and read by a big endian one (or vice versa).
+Naively, that wouldn't work as the little endian machine would write the integer 1 as `01 00 00 00` which the big endian machine would read as 2^24.

+To fix this, we byteswap the data if the endianness isn't the same in the data and on our machine (I think).

+## Blosc

+This uses [blosc](http://blosc.org/pages/blosc-in-depth/) which reads and writes compressed data.
+This not only results in smaller disk/ram usage but is also faster!
+The cost of decompressing is smaller than the cost of loading the larger data set. see [a paper](http://blosc.org/pages/blosc-in-depth/) for some more details.

+To understand Gio, all you need to know is that blosc is lowest layer in reading/writing and it does it fast.

-## Interface
+## GenericFileIO

+This isn't that important but I didn't know that when I first looked at this...

 Base class `GenericFileIO` with two subclasses `GenericFileIO_MPI` and `GenericFileIO_POSIX`.
 There is also a `GenericFileIO_MPICollective` which is based off `GenericFileIO_MPI`.
-I think these are simple readers/writers.
+These are simple readers/writers.
 But that are coordinated by the `GenericIO` class.

-What does the GenericIO class do...

 #### GenericFileIO_POSIX